 Mock Trial II is an intense period of preparation before the competition itself.
 The team will compete at a regional tournament and, if successful, the Intercollegiate National Championship.
 Individual team members will compete for "All American" honors.
 Repeatable for credit - maximum four.
 Prerequisite: POL 326.
-Offered Spring.
+Offered Occasionally.

 POL 330 Cr.3

 Politics of Developing Areas